 Brush the Boots

-Run a suede brush over the boots after every wearing to remove dust and loose soil.
+Run a suede brush over the boots after every wear to remove dust and loose soil.
 It's best to brush the boots outdoors.
-Start at the top, and brush downward following the nap of the hide.
+Start at the top, and brush downward, following the nap of the hide.

 Use a Suede Cleaner

 For overall cleaning, use a detergent made for cleaning leather.
-Follow the directions carefully, and shampoo your boots starting at the top and working downward with gentle circular motions, being careful not to over-saturate the boots.
-Allow the boots to air-dry.
+Follow the directions carefully, and shampoo your boots starting at the top and working downward with gentle circular motions, being careful not to oversaturate the boots.
+Allow them to air-dry.